-- We have made available to you all financial records and related data. - There have been no communications from regulatory agencies concerning noncompliance with, or deficiencies in, financial reporting practices. - We have a process to track the status of audit findings and recommendations. - We have identified to you any previous audits, attestation engagements, and other studies related to the audit objectives and whether related recommendations have been implemented. - We have provided our views on reported findings, conclusions, and recommendations, as well as our planned corrective actions, for the report. - The Division has no plans or intentions that may materially affect the carrying value or classification of assets, liabilities, or equity. - We are responsible for compliance with the laws, regulations, and provisions of contracts and grant agreements applicable to us, including tax or debt limits and debt contracts; and we have identified and disclosed to you all laws, regulations and provisions of contracts and grant agreements that we believe have a direct and material effect on the determination of financial statement amounts or other financial data significant to the audit objectives, including legal and contractual provisions for reporting specific activities in separate funds. - There are no violations or possible violations of budget ordinances, laws and regulations (including those pertaining to adopting, approving, and amending budgets), provisions of contracts and grant agreements, tax or debt limits, and any related debt covenants whose effects should be considered for disclosure in the financial statements, or as a basis for recording a loss contingency, or for reporting on noncompliance. - The Division has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - The Division has complied with all aspects of contractual agreements that would have a material effect on the financial statements in the event of noncompliance. - We have followed all applicable laws and regulations in adopting, approving, and amending budgets.
+- There have been no communications from regulatory agencies concerning noncompliance with, or deficiencies in, financial reporting practices. - We have a process to track the status of audit findings and recommendations. - We have identified to you any previous audits, attestation engagements, and other studies related to the audit objectives and whether related recommendations have been implemented. - We have provided our views on reported findings, conclusions, and recommendations, as well as our planned corrective actions, for the report. - The Division has no plans or intentions that may materially affect the carrying value or classification of assets, liabilities, or equity. - We are responsible for compliance with the laws, regulations, and provisions of contracts and grant agreements applicable to us, including tax or debt limits and debt contracts; and legal and contractual provisions for reporting specific activities in separate funds. - We have identified and disclosed to you all instances, if any, which have occurred or are likely to have occurred, of fraud and noncompliance with provisions of laws and regulations that we believe have a material effect on the financial statements or other financial data significant to the audit objectives, and any other instances that warrant the attention of those charged with governance. - We have identified and disclosed to you all instances, if any, which have occurred or are likely to have occurred, of noncompliance with provisions of contracts and grant agreements that we believe have a material effect on the determination of financial statement amounts or other financial data significant to the audit objectives. - We have identified and disclosed to you all instances, if any, that have occurred or are likely to have occurred, of abuse that could be quantitatively or qualitatively material to the financial statements or other financial data significant to the audit objectives. - There are no violations or possible violations of budget ordinances, laws and regulations (including those pertaining to adopting, approving, and amending budgets), provisions of contracts and grant agreements, tax or debt limits, and any related debt covenants whose effects should be considered for disclosure in the financial statements, or as a basis for recording a loss contingency, or for reporting on noncompliance. - The Division has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - The Division has complied with all aspects of contractual agreements that would have a material effect on the financial statements in the event of noncompliance.